 Dulse flakes contain Iodine which your thyroid needs in order to make thyroid stimulating hormone.
 Adequate iodine consumption also prevents and in some cases, helps reduce the presence of a goiter.

-This phytonutrient-rich fruit contains twice the amount of potassium that bananas do and also contain monounsaturated fats which help regulate blood sugar and provide the thyroid with a steady supply of energy to function.
+This phytonutrient-rich fruit contains twice the amount of potassium as bananas and also contains monounsaturated fats which help regulate blood sugar and provide the thyroid with a steady supply of energy to function.

 Leafy greens are not only neuroprotective but they also help downregulate inflammation in the body.
 Greens contain powerful antioxidants and carotenoids that help lower free radical damage.